open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

-Sequential operation is recommended when simplicity of implementation is desirable and when the client and the server are connected via very low-latency network, such as for example when the client is an instrumented application and the server is a OpenTelemetry Collector running as a local daemon (agent).
+Sequential operation is recommended when simplicity of implementation is desirable and when the client and the server are connected via very low-latency network, such as for example when the client is an instrumented application and the server is an OpenTelemetry Collector running as a local daemon (agent).

 The implementations that need to achieve high throughput SHOULD support concurrent Unary calls to achieve higher throughput.
 The client SHOULD send new